As India's economy begins to recover from the impact of the global

 economic boom in the country.

-course work this year, she was worried that it might be tough to land a
+Twenty-five-year-old Trishna Mukherjee is a post-graduate business management student at one of India's premier business schools in New Delhi.
+When she began her course work this year, she was worried that it might be tough to land a job when she graduates.

 But Mukherjee says the mood on college campus is now much more upbeat.